Giuseppe Bertello: Curial work

 On 3 September 2011, Pope Benedict XVI appointed Bertello President of the Pontifical Commission for Vatican City State and President of the Governorate of Vatican City State, effective 1 October 2011, his 69th birthday.
 On 6 January 2012, Pope Benedict announced that Bertello would be made a cardinal.
 He was created Cardinal-Deacon of Santi Vito, Modesto e Crescenzia on 18 February.
-On 21 April Benedict appointed him to a five-year term as a member of the Congregation for the Evangelization of Peoples, the Congregation for Bishops, and the Pontifical Council for Justice and Peace.
+On 21 April, Benedict appointed him to a five-year term as a member of the Congregation for the Evangelization of Peoples, the Congregation for Bishops, and the Pontifical Council for Justice and Peace.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

-On 13 April 2013 he was appointed to the Council of Cardinal Advisers established by Francis to advise him in devising a plan for restructuring the Roman Curia.
+On 13 April 2013, he was appointed to the Council of Cardinal Advisers established by Francis to advise him in devising a plan for restructuring the Roman Curia.
 Francis made him a member of the Administration of the Patrimony of the Apostolic See on 10 November 2014 and a member of the Congregation for the Causes of Saints on 3 December 2016.
 Francis also renewed his appointment at the Pontifical Commission for Vatican City State to 2021.

 On 15 October 2020, Pope Francis renewed his term on the Council of Cardinal Advisers.

-On 8 September 2021, Pope Francis appointed Bishop Fernando Vérgez Alzaga to succeed Bertello as President of the Pontifical Commission for Vatican City State and President of the Governorate of Vatican City State, effective 1 October 2021, his 79th birthday.
+On 8 September 2021, Pope Francis appointed Bishop Fernando Vérgez Alzaga to succeed Bertello as President of the Pontifical Commission for Vatican City State and President of the Governorate of Vatican City State, effective 1 October 2021.

 On 4 March 2022, he was elevated to the rank of cardinal priest.